-There is a caretaker on site and the grounds are open to the public from dawn to dusk from Easter to Thanksgiving.
-A donation of $2 per person admission is suggested; this goes towards site maintenance and upkeep.
-The site is not dog friendly, so please do not bring your pets on the grounds.
+The grounds are open to the public from dawn to dusk, Easter to Thanksgiving.
+A donation of $2 per person is suggested for admission; this goes towards site maintenance and upkeep.

-Kelowna artist Crystal Przybille worked with the Okanagan HIstorical Society to create a public, life-sized bronze sculpture of Father Pandosy.
-For more information, please see the Father Pandsoy Mission 150th Anniversary Commemorative Sculpture website.
+Kelowna artist Crystal Przybille worked with the Okanagan Historical Society to create a public, life-sized bronze sculpture of Father Pandosy.
+For more information, please see the Father Pandosy Mission 150th Anniversary Commemorative Sculpture website.